vakila/automerge.github.io/blog/2023-01-17-automerge-2/index.md

 ## Documenting Automerge

-Past Automerge releases have often had minimal documentation.
-We’ve written a few documents about how the internals work, shared some example code in the README, a couple of demonstration projects, and that’s about all.
-With this new release, we’re pleased to highlight a major investment in the documentation available at Automerge.org.
-This work was led by lab alumnus Rae McKelvey and includes all kind of additional detail, including a guided introduction to building your first Automerge application.
-We’ll continue to invest in expanding and improving these docs.
-Take a look and see if your curiosity is satisfied!
+With Automerge 2.0 we've made a big investment in improving documentation.
+In addition to [sample code], we now have a [tutorial] and [quick-start guide] that support both Vite and create-react-app, as well as [internals] documentation, and [file format] documentation.
+This work was led by lab alumnus Rae McKelvey and we hope it helps make getting started with Automerge much easier.
+Please let us know if there are other topics or areas you'd like to see covered!

 ## Supporting Automerge